 Who is John Object?

-This is one of my nicknames, actually the main one at the moment.
-I didn’t invent characters or personalities for aliases, but most of them have their own sound standards.
-John Object is the most free from restrictions on sound and concept.
+This is one of my aliases, the main one at the moment, actually.
+I don’t invent characters or personalities for my aliases, but most of them have their own sound standards.
+John Object is the freest from restrictions in sound and concept.

-Apparently, you get inspiration from post-internet music wave, don't you?
+You probably get inspiration from the postinternet music wave, don't you?

-I can’t agree.
-I have quite blurry definition of post-internet artistic space and not sure if I’m acquainted good enough with it to answer the question.
-Perhaps it can better be seen from the side.
-For me, conventional sources of inspiration lay in rather individual elements that make up the work: sounds of synthesizers, combinations of instruments (usually - their synthetic copies), colors, fonts, geometric compositions and so on.
+I wouldn’t agree.
+My definition of postinternet art space is quite blurry, and I’m not sure I’m familiar enough with it to speak of it properly; perhaps it can be seen from the outside.
+My conditional sources of inspiration rather lay in the individual elements that make up a work: the sound of synthesizers, combinations of instruments (usually their synthetic copies); colors, fonts, geometric compositions, and so on.
 While working on sound, image or video, I think and operate with these components.
-On the stage of selecting pieces for work I almost don’t think about the overall aesthetics of the final product.
-The interaction of certain instruments and sounds often causes unpredictable emotional response, which is different for me and for the audience.
-I am close to many elements of such conditional construct as post-internet, but according to my personal associations with certain sounds and visual techniques.
-I don’t think that I operate them with the same objectives.
+At the stage when I select pieces for work, I barely think about the overall aesthetics of the final product.
+The interaction of certain instruments and sounds often causes an unpredictable emotional response, which is different for me and for the audience.
+I feel that many elements of this “postinternet” conditional construct resonate with me, but only because of my personal associations with certain sounds and visual techniques.
+I don’t think that my objectives are the same when I operate with them.

-It turns out that when you start working on a track, you can’t predict the final result?
+So when you start working on a track you cannot predict the final result?

-Yes, I can’t predict its emotional content.
-I start with attempts to combine multiple timbres that, I think, can sound fresh together, without thinking about melodies.
-Recently, I’ve even started to write down ideas for combinations of sounds in notebook and on random pieces of paper.
-I’ve already gathered enough material for an album.
-Or two.
+Exactly, I can’t predict its emotional content.
+I start with attempts to combine multiple timbres that can sound fresh together, as I imagine, but without thinking about melodies.
+Lately, I’ve even started to write down ideas for combinations of sounds in a notebook and on random pieces of paper.
+I’ve already gathered enough material for an album or two.

-Frankly speaking, I'm a big fan of 80–90s synthetic r'n'b and soul, especially of not much famous artists.
-I love obvious synth presets of those times.
-I’m amused with the idea of Milli Vanilli - the guys from the album cover had absolutely nothing to do with music: they didn’t sing, play or write songs on 'their' record.
-Of course, my source of inspiration in Milli Vanilli are those musicians and producers, who planned all this and preferred to stay in the shadows, making impressive product for that time.
-So far, I have no idea who they are and I’m very amused with the contrast between emotional content of the songs and musicians’ anonymity.
-I imagine them as a group of pale guys with long hair in thin glasses and gray shirts.
-And the guys on the cover, though, are handsome.
-I like to get Milli Vanilli’s record from shelves and look them in the eyes while there is vicarious, but somehow their, music playing.
+Frankly speaking, I'm a big fan of 80–90s synthetic R&B and soul, especially of artists that are not very famous.
+I love the obvious synth presets of those times.
+I’m amused with the idea of Milli Vanilli band, when the guys from the album cover had absolutely nothing to do with music: they didn’t sing, play or write songs on “their” record.
+Of course, my source of inspiration in Milli Vanilli is those musicians and producers who planned all this and preferred to stay out of the spotlight while making an impressive product for that time.
+So far, I have no idea who they are and I’m very amused by the contrast between the emotional content of the songs and the musicians’ anonymity.
+I imagine them as a group of pale-faced guys with long hair, wearing thin glasses and gray shirts.
+And the guys on the cover are very handsome indeed.
+I like to get Milli Vanilli’s record from the shelf and look at them while someone else’s music, which is somehow also theirs, is playing.

 What do you use for writing tracks?

-From axe, I have Oberheim OB-12, Moog Rogue, Korg microKORG XL, Electronics EM-25.
-As for software, I use Ableton Live and Max.
-Most songs start with a sketch on synthesizer – it is so much easier to work with a melody or create appropriate tone in this way.
-However, the initial parts are replaced by plugins, become unnecessary or are overwritten during the work process.
-I have no prejudices in comparing the sound from software or synthesizer, but I get pleasure from the process of playing and synthesis.
-For me, the work on music turned into a kind of job long time ago and playing synthesizers still remains just playing, so I rarely mix them on purpose.
+Speaking of hardware, I use Oberheim OB-12, Moog Rogue, Korg microKORG XL, and Elektronika EM-25.
+Speaking of software, it’s Ableton Live and Max.
+Most of the songs start with a synthesizer sketch — it is so much easier to work with a melody or create the appropriate tone in this way.
+However, the initial parts are then either replaced by plugins, or become unnecessary and get overwritten.
+I have no prejudice in terms of comparing the sound of software and synthesizers, but I enjoy the process of playing and synthesizing.
+Creating music turned into a kind of job for me a long time ago, and playing synthesizers still remain just fun, so I usually separate it.

-What kind of live are you preparing for the New Year's Схема?
+What kind of live performance are you preparing for the New Year's Cxema?